-We hosted a full house last week for our sold-out Grow With Google workshop.
+We hosted a full house last summer for our sold-out Grow With Google workshop.
 Dave Delaney, who leads Google workshops all over the world, delivered a knowledge-packed session we’re recapping here.
 Dave’s originally from Toronto but lives here in Nashville, cheers for the Preds, and married a Tennessee native, so we’ll welcome him back.
 In all seriousness, thanks to Dave, and we hope he’ll come back for deeper dive in the fall, so stay tuned.

 Dave kicked off the workshop with his two most important takeaways for attendees seeking to grow their businesses with Google.
 First, start by understanding the strong alignment between your interests in helping customers find your business online and Google’s interests in returning the best information available when they search.
 And second, the same basic principle that motivates all marketing holds for the best search practices: put yourself in your customers’ shoes.
 Imagine or learn when and in what context your customers may be searching online and plan to reach them in those instances, which Google terms “micro moments.”